top of page

 Purpose

 I don’t want to just “decorate walls”.
-I have donated works to charitable auctions for organizations such as the Human Rights Campaign, Kate's Club, Atlanta Community Food Bank, and the Shepherd Center.
+Part of my business model is donating works to charitable auctions for organizations such as the Human Rights Campaign, Kate's Club, Atlanta Community Food Bank, and the Shepherd Center.
 I am one of the founding mentors of One Love Generation - an Atlanta-based youth organization mentoring students for positive social change through art.
 My motivation comes from social and environmental issues, as well as, compassion and personal growth.

 bottom of page